-PROPOSAL NO. 2 - APPROVAL OF AMENDMENT AND RESTATEMENT OF THE 2008 STOCK INCENTIVE PLAN
+PROPOSAL NO. 5-APPROVAL OF SECOND AMENDMENT AND RESTATEMENT OF 2008 STOCK INCENTIVE PLAN

-On August 22, 2008, the Board adopted the 2008 Plan, which was subsequently approved by the Company's stockholders on September 23, 2008.
-In order to continue to provide qualified employees, officers, non-employee directors and other service providers with stock-based incentives, on July 16, 2009, the Board approved, subject to stockholder approval, the Amended and Restated Korn/Ferry International 2008 Stock Incentive Plan (the "A&R 2008 Plan") to make available 2,360,000 additional shares of the Company's common stock for stock-based awards (provided that the issuance of full value awards from and after the date of approval of the A&R 2008 Plan (awards other than options and stock appreciation rights) count approximately 1.5 times as much as options and stock appreciation rights against the authorized number of shares issuable under the A&R 2008 Plan).
-Other than the increase in the number of shares authorized for issuance, and certain administrative changes, the 2008 Plan and the A&R 2008 Plan are identical.
-The Board is submitting the A&R 2008 Plan to the stockholders for their approval at the Annual Meeting.
+On August 22, 2008, the Board adopted the 2008 Stock Incentive Plan (the "2008 Plan"), which was subsequently approved by the Company's stockholders on September 23, 2008.
+A subsequent amendment and restatement was approved by the Board and then by the Company's stockholders on September 10, 2009 (the "First A&R 2008 Plan").

+In order to continue to provide qualified employees, officers, non-employee directors and other service providers with stock-based incentives, on August 22, 2012, the Board approved, subject to stockholder approval, the Second Amended and Restated Korn/Ferry International 2008 Stock Incentive Plan (the "Second A&R 2008 Plan") to make available 5,306,897 additional shares of the Company's common stock for stock-based awards and to make other ministerial changes to the plan document.
+Other than the increase in the number of shares authorized for issuance, and certain administrative changes, the First A&R 2008 Plan and the Second A&R 2008 Plan are identical.
+The Board is submitting the Second A&R 2008 Plan to the stockholders for their approval at the Annual Meeting.

-As of July 27, 2009, an aggregate of 18,844 shares of common stock remained available under the 2008 Plan for the grant of stock-based incentives.
+As of August 15, 2012, an aggregate of 393,103 shares of common stock remained available under the First A&R 2008 Plan for the grant of stock-based incentives.
 The Company believes a compensation policy that includes a balanced mix of cash and equity is the most effective way to attract and retain talented employees whose interests are aligned with stockholders.
-Without approval of the A&R 2008 Plan, the Company will be constrained in its ability to use equity as a component of its compensation philosophy, a result that would put the Company at a considerable competitive disadvantage to its direct and indirect competitors for high level professional employees who make up the bulk of the Company's current and prospective employee base.
+Without approval of the Second A&R 2008 Plan, the Company will be constrained in its ability to use equity as a component of its compensation philosophy, a result that would put the Company at a considerable competitive disadvantage to its direct and indirect competitors for the high level professional employees who make up the bulk of the Company's current and prospective employee base.